Independent presidential candidate Catherine Connolly was confronted by teacher Enoch Burke while she was canvassing in Limerick this afternoon.

 Ms Humphreys also visited a second shopping centre this afternoon, meeting voters at Swords Pavilions Shopping Centre.

-There, Ms Humphreys bought a raffle ticket for St Francis Hospice in North Dublin as she made her way through the vicinity.
+There, she bought a raffle ticket for St Francis Hospice in north Dublin as she made her way through the vicinity.

-This evening she will greet rugby fans at Croke Park ahead of the Leinster and Munster game.
+She was greeted by rugby fans at Croke Park before the Leinster and Munster game.